transformerlab/transformerlab-docs/docs/tutorial/3-models.md

 When you are ready to run your model, click on the <Button><LuPlay/>Run</Button> button.

 <img src={require('./img/click-run.png').default} alt="Run Button" width="400" />

-The <LuCog/> button gives some advanced options you can select for how the model is run:

-- **8-bit mode** reduces the precision of values in the model.
-This can speed up inference greatly, but it may also reduce the quality of the responses.
-- **CPU-Offload** offloads part of the model to the CPU

 ### Alternate Inference Engines